hull-ships/hull-outgoing-webhooks/assets/readme.md

-  "account": "The entire account associated with the user with all it's attributes", "segments": "Every segment the user belongs to, as objects containing unique segment ids", "account_segments": "Every segment the account belongs to", "changes": "Every change that caused this user to be recomputed", "event": "The event that triggered the send, if any" // optional }
+  "account": "The entire account associated with the user with all it's attributes", "segments": "Every segment the user belongs to, as objects containing unique segment ids", "account_segments": "Every segment the account belongs to", "changes": "Every change that caused this user or account to be recomputed", "event": "The event that triggered the send, if any" // optional }
 ```